Macy's forecasts strong earnings, to cut 2,500 jobs

-Department store operator Macy's Inc (M.N) forecast earnings for the coming year above Wall Street estimates and announced a new cost cutting plan that will save the retailer about $100 million annually.
+Jan 8 Department store operator Macy's Inc forecast earnings for the coming year above Wall Street estimates and announced a new cost cutting plan that will save the retailer about $100 million annually.

 Shares of Macy's, the operator of Macy's and Bloomingdale's department stores, rose 5 percent after the bell.